microsoft/qsharp-runtime/src/Qir/QIR-RT-API-Design-Guidelines.md

 that the C++ code we are developing will throw exceptions even if they aren't thrown right in the code we write.

 Recommendation is to use std namespace and exceptions in C++ code **only where appropriate**.
-Many recommendations exist on how to use exceptions properly and minimize performace penalties.
+Many recommendations exist on how to use exceptions properly and minimize performance penalties.
 This section will describe only exceptions with regards to the runtime API.

 * Do not handle hardware exceptions and out-of-memory exception